BitInByte/NVIM-FOXY-CONFIG/README.md

 15. Added a basic compiler which compiles basic standalone projects without any library.
 You should be on the root foder of the project, one up to src

 16. This config requires Neovim V0.5

+17. Installation of tmux is required and can be achieved with homebrew